 Agency founder and COO Zak Mroueh says this flurry of new work is the result of how Zulu Alpha Kilo approaches creativity and its client relationships.
-Zulu seeks out brands that understand that creativity can be a game changer when used with purpose.

-In May, Zulu was recognized by Forbes as one of 2018's best small companies and made its "Small Giants" list.
+Zulu seeks out brands that understand that In May, Zulu was recognized by Forbes as one of 2018's best small companies and made its "Small Giants" list.
 Author Bo Burlingham followed that up with a feature article in its Top 100 Innovators April issue.